De-MLS

 Development Tips

-• cargo fmt --all check / cargo clippy keep formatting and linting consistent with the codebase
+• cargo fmt --all --check / cargo clippy keep formatting and linting consistent with the codebase

 • RUST_BACKTRACE=full helpful when debugging state-machine transitions during development